rust-lang/std-dev-guide/src/development/perf-benchmarking.md

 ## Vectorization

-Currently explicit SIMD features can't be used in alloc or core because runtime feature-detection is only available in std and they are compiled with each target's baseline feature set.
+Currently only baseline target features (e.g. SSE2 on x86_64-unknown-linux-gnu) can be used in core and alloc because runtime feature-detection is only available in std.

-Vectorization can only be achieved by shaping code in a way that the compiler backend's auto-vectorization passes can understand.
+Where possible the preferred way to achieve vectorization is by shaping code in a way that the compiler backend's auto-vectorization passes can understand.
+This benefits user crates compiled with additional target features when they instantiate generic library functions, e.g. iterators.

 ## rustc-perf